ibireme/YYModel/README.md

 	NSDictionary *json = [user yy_modelToJSONObject];

-If the type of an object in JSON/Dictionary cannot be matched to the property of the model, the following automatic conversion is performed:
+If the type of an object in JSON/Dictionary cannot be matched to the property of the model, the following automatic conversion is performed.
+If the automatic conversion failed, the value will be ignored.
 <table>
   <thead>
     <tr>